R. B. Taylor, community criminologist

 I learned about individual differences and personality.
 I marveled at the range of different reactions to the program.
 It made me a believer in individual differences and personality.

-Maybe most important, I learned that the relationship between the youth and a caring adult was maybe more important than anything else for helping these adolescents figure out how to live.
+Maybe most important, I learned that the relationship between a youth and a caring adult was maybe more important than anything else for helping these adolescents figure out how to live.

 Thanks to funding from a federal NIMH training grant, I was able to attend graduate school in the Department of Psychology at Johns Hopkins University in Baltimore in the mid 1970s.
 Mayor William Donald Schaeffer was trying to bring life back to the downtown through economic development, and to near downtown neighborhoods through "dollar houses" and intentional gentrification.